-St. Patrick’s Day is right around the corner… and what better way to celebrate than with a day full of green food?
+St. Patrick’s Day is here… and what better way to celebrate than with a day full of green food?
 Green foods – especially vegetables – are alkalizing, meaning they help to regulate your PH levels after consuming acid-forming foods like meat and carbohydrates.
 Green foods are also chock full of nutrients, such as calcium, magnesium, potassium, and vitamins C, K, E and B. Dark, leafy greens even contain essential omega-3 fatty acids – which can lower bad cholesterol and protect against heart disease!

 Eating green-colored fruits and veggies is a great way to get vitamins, minerals, and disease-fighting plant compounds called phytochemicals.
 Green foods get their color from chlorophyll, a green pigment found in the leaves of plants which helps the blood deliver oxygen to your cells (it’s also a natural deodorizer!).
 To reap the full benefits of chlorophyll, it’s best to eat them raw or very lightly cooked; but any way you eat ‘em, these green foods can’t be beat!